 Pour water over the ground coffee sitting on the paper filter and let gravity work, making the brewed coffee drips slowly and directly into a cup or pot.
-The cone shape and their filters will influence the flavours but overall the result is a clean, clear and light bodied tasting coffee.
+The cone shape and their filters will influence the flavours but overall, the result is a clean, clear and light bodied tasting coffee.

 Relatively new, it's made of plastic and comes in three parts: a coffee basket, a filter and a brew chamber.
-Putting it all together for your first brew may fell like a science project!
+Putting it all together for your first brew may feel like a science project!

 Add hot water on top of coffee ground in the brew chamber and give it a good mix, wait around two minutes then screw the filter bit, turn it upside down quickly resting on a mug and press down the plunger slowly.
 Because of its paper micro filter the result is a clean, full-flavoured experience.

 Also known as the "Italian way", it's a stove top pot style coffee maker with a three chambered brew process.
-Super fast once you've heated up the water and do not require paper filter but, as you surely guessed by now, requires a cooking stove.
+Super-fast once you've heated up the water and do not require paper filter but, as you surely guessed by now, requires a cooking stove.

 The brewing process happens when the water in the bottom chamber boils causing the steam pressure to push the water up through the coffee grounds into the top chamber.
 The result is espresso-shot-like-kick with a bittersweet and super-strong taste.

 Tip: If using a gas hob, you may also need a gas ring reducer.